dsidler88/selenium-Java/README.md

 # Observability via Github Actions

-## This uses Prometheus for observability, when running tests in Github Actions
+## This uses Prometheus for observability
+## Selenium Page Object Model, running in Github Actions
+- Observability via Prometheus

+*this is a refreshed repo* from an old one, since removed.
 - Import as Maven project
 - Update dependencies in pom.xml
     - maven compiler plugin